NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 ### Instructions
 When compiling Julia you can choose to compile against Intel's MKL libraries or OpenBLAS for the Julia linear algebra operations.
 If you are going to be doing significant matrix-vector operations directly in Julia, then you will want to compile it with MKL.
 If most of the matrix-vector operations are being done in a subprogram or library (e.g. Ipopt) then it will make no difference what you compile Julia with.
 In this latter case, it is recommended that you compile with OpenBLAS since that is significantly easier.
 Instructions for both choices are given below.

+!!! note
-**NOTE**: When compiling Julia **with** MKL, Julia uses the `single dynamic library` option for linking.
+    When compiling Julia **with** MKL, Julia uses the `single dynamic library` option for linking.
 Any dynamic libraries (e.g. Ipopt or CoinHSL) loaded by Julia also need to be linked to MKL with this approach.
 Failing to do so will result in unusual behavior, e.g. getting garbage values passed to the MKL function calls.

 1. Load the following modules:
     * gcc (>= 5.1)